rahul385/Bertelsmann-Arvato-Project/README.md

 You'll begin the project by using unsupervised learning methods to analyze attributes of established customers and the general population in order to create customer segments.

 2. Supervised Learning Model
-You'll have access to a third dataset with attributes from targets of a mail order campaign.
 You'll use the previous analysis to build a machine learning model that predicts whether or not each individual will respond to the campaign.

 3. Kaggle Competition
 Once you've chosen a model, you'll use it to make predictions on the campaign data as part of a Kaggle Competition.
 You'll rank the individuals by how likely they are to convert to being a customer, and see how your modeling skills measure up against your fellow students.

 ## File Descriptions <a name="files"></a>

-* `Arvato Project.ipynb`: Jupyter notebook that contains all code, data visualizations and machine learning model
+* `Arvato Project.ipynb`: Jupyter notebook that contains all code, data visualizations and machine learning model.
+The metrics used in this projects are AUC-ROC, PCA and
+Grid Search.
+The algorithms I have explored are XGBoost and AdaBoost.

 Data is provided by Bertelsmann Arvato
 * `Udacity_AZDIAS_052018.csv`: Demographics data for the general population of Germany.
 891,211 persons (rows) x 366 features (columns).